 The days are warm, the cool evenings long, and you’re spending more and more time in your yard.
 So it’s about time that you finally address that shed.
 You know what shed I’m talking about.
-That listing space-taker-upper in your backyard that has become a moss terrarium and ant farm all in one.
+That space-taker-upper in your backyard that has become a moss terrarium and ant farm all in one.
 Sure, you’ve still got some rusty tools in there, but wouldn’t a fire pit be a better use of the space?
-These easy steps will help you deconstruct your shed in now time!
+These easy steps will help you deconstruct your shed in no time!

 Step 1: Planning & Set up

 Trying to salvage reusable parts from a shed isn’t as easy as building it.
 We recommend mapping out the process before rushing to your shed with tools in hand.
 Here are some first steps:

 - Identify the structural and non-structural materials.
 Structural items are part of what holds the shed up and together while non-structural materials can be removed without all or parts of the shed collapsing.
 Nonstructural items include windows, doors, shelving, and light fixtures.
 It also includes any tools, materials, and more that you’ve stored inside the shed.
 After you’re done with planning and set up, remove all non-structural items.